LappleApple/techevangelism101/README.md

-# So You Want to Hire a Tech Evangelist ...
+# So You Want to Hire a Tech Evangelist

 Hi!
 I'm Lauri, and I'm here to help you with that.

-###What This Doc Sets out to Do
+###Aim of This Doc
-This guide is meant to help you as you think about hiring a tech evangelist.
-It's structured so that, whether you're a tiny startup or a gigantic company, you can think about which aspects of TE you can and want to incorporate into your offerings, scale up, etc.
+This how-to is meant to help you as you think about hiring a tech evangelist.
+It's structured so that, whether you're a tiny startup or a gigantic company, you can think about which aspects of TE you can and want to incorporate into your offerings.
+If you're small now, you can scale up your evangelism efforts over time.
+If you're big enough to hire a full-time evangelist, this will hopefully help you approach that decision with greater confidence.

-It encourages you to be agile in your approach.
-If you're not part of a tech organization, and unfamiliar to agile methodologies, then this doc can hopefully show you a few approaches to hiring a tech evangelist that will make this effort a game changer for your tech org.
+This doc encourages you to be agile in your approach.
+If you're not part of your company's tech team/org, and unfamiliar to agile methodologies, then this doc can hopefully show you a few approaches to hiring a tech evangelist that will make this effort a game changer for your tech org (and maybe your own).
 The [Agile Manifesto](http://agilemanifesto.org/) informs this discussion via its emphasis on individuals and interactions, customer collaboration, and responding to change/adaptation.
 Hopefully this will become more apparent as we go.

 If you're a tech evangelist yourself, please contribute to this doc!
 Let's get this party started ...